 Our Peer Support groups provide a safe and welcoming space to meet other parents and caregivers of LGBTQ youth or loved ones, ask questions, and learn about area resources.
-These groups meet monthly (no meetings in August) and are facilitated by volunteers, many of whom are parents themselves.
+These groups meet monthly and are facilitated by volunteers, many of whom are parents themselves.
 Charlotte meetings include educational programming.

 Private online support group – Are you a parent or caregiver of a gender diverse or transgender youth?
 Through a private online facebook group, we provide a safe space for parents and caregivers to ask questions and share resources.

 Support for LGBTQ Individuals

 If you are in crisis or in need of immediate support please call:

 The Trevor Project

 Text START to 678678